vboussange/HybridDynamicModelExperiments.jl/readme.md

 ## Installation
 All scripts are written in the Julia programming language.
 We recommend installing Julia with [`juliaup`](https://github.com/JuliaLang/juliaup).
-The scripts can be executed out of the box by activating the environment stored in the `Project.toml`, `CondaPkg.toml` and `Manifest.toml` files in the root folder, but before doing so you are required to add a registry that tracks `PiecewiseInference.jl` and a dependency called `ParametricModels.jl`.
-To do so, open Julia and type the following
+The scripts can be executed by activating the environment stored in the `Project.toml`, `CondaPkg.toml` and `Manifest.toml` files in the root folder.
+However, this environment depends on `PiecewiseInference.jl` and a dependency called `ParametricModels.jl`, which are not yet registered in the official Julia repository.
+To circumvent this issue, you simply need to add a custom registry tracking those unregistered packages to your Julia installation:

 ```julia
 julia> using Pkg